Jgriffinatamex/conservapedia-droogger/articles/project-blue-beam.md

 title: "Project Blue Beam: Serge Monast’s Vision of a New World Order"
 date: "2025-09-06"
 category: "UFOs & Space"
-description: “Project Blue Beam is one of the most enduring conspiracy theories...”
+excerpt: “Project Blue Beam is one of the most enduring conspiracy theories...”
 ---

-## Introduction
+# What is Project Blue Beam

 Project Blue Beam is one of the most enduring conspiracy theories connecting advanced technology, religion, and global control.
 First introduced by Canadian journalist [Serge Monast](https://www.warwicks.com/book/9798875840876) in the 1990s, the theory claims that NASA and world governments are secretly developing technology to simulate the Second Coming of Christ (or other religious figures) in the sky, uniting humanity under a [New World Order](https://www.middlebury.edu/institute/academics/centers-initiatives/ctec/ctec-publications/new-world-order-historical-origins-dangerous)